NilFoundation/dbms-python/docs/schema.rst

 Schema Validation
 -----------------

-ArangoDB supports document validation using JSON schemas.
+DbmsDB supports document validation using JSON schemas.
 You can use this feature by providing a schema during collection creation using the ``schema`` parameter.